SixArm/startup-business-guide/topics/product-manager/index.md

 A Product Manager (PM) is a company role responsible for the strategy, development, and management of a product or a product line throughout its lifecycle.
 PMs work with cross-functional teams, including engineering, design, marketing, and sales, to ensure the successful delivery of a product that provides customer value and aligns with company goals.

-Typical responsbilities:
+Typical responsibilities:

 * Product Vision/Strategy/Plan: Develop product objectives and evolution roadmap.
-Consider market trends, customer priorities, engineering capabilties, resource availability, and business goals.
+Consider market trends, customer priorities, engineering capabilities, resource availability, and business goals.

 * User-Centric Requirements: Work with design teams to define user stories and use cases, based on customer insights, user research, and usability testing.